skochwashere/skochgrabber/README.md

 [⚠️] This code uses Blank Grabber as the template.
 It's now been discontinued.
 Check out [here](https://github.com/blank-c/blank-grabber)

+[⚠️] This program is free to use.
+If you've purchased it from somewhere, then you got scammed.

 # FEATURES
 ```
 • GUI Builder.